 Is Caffeine Good For Us?

-Whether caffeine is actually good for us is a long and much-argued debate.
 Caffeine is commonly used by endurance athletes to permit them to train for longer and aid their recovery afterwards.
-Scientific studies have also linked it to the prevention of Parkinson’s and Alzheimer’s disease.
+So, there is a positive effect on physical stimulation and muscle reaction.

-However, too much caffeine can lead to insomnia, diuresis, gastrointestinal disturbance, arrhythmia, psychomotor agitation and osteoporosis.
+However, too much caffeine can lead to insomnia, heart palpitations, diuresis, gastrointestinal disturbance, arrhythmia, psychomotor agitation and osteoporosis.

 How Can I Reduce The Amount Of Caffeine In My Cup?

 Wondering how to cut down on coffee without actually cutting out the coffee?